naveedmohd/katacoda-scenarios/py-exceptions/step4-exception-ValueError.md

 cat volume-surface-area3.py
 `{{execute}}

+Try to enter characters for radius and height.
+User is again prompted to enter valid Integer values.

-Run the script volume-surface-area.py using the below command.
+Run the script below to check how ValueError is handled.

 `
 python volume-surface-area3.py